Skip to content

 Will a tablet holder make my mic stand tip over?

 It depends on your stand’s base weight.
-I measured the tipping point on a standard round-base tripod at about 1.3 lbs of combined holder-plus-tablet weight.
-An iPad Air (1.02 lbs) with any of the five tested holders stays under that limit.
+The tipping point on a standard round-base tripod is about 1.3 lbs of combined holder-plus-tablet weight.
+An iPad Air (1.02 lbs) with any of the five holders stays under that limit.
 An iPad Pro 12.9-inch (1.5 lbs) plus a heavier holder like the Tackform Enduro may need a weighted round base or a sturdier stand.

 What apps work best with an iPad on a mic stand?